pulumi/tutorials/introduction_to_pulumi/lab-03/Configuring_and_Provisioning_Containers.md

 Now that we've created our images, we can provision our application with a network and containers.

-## Step 1 - Instantiate the config
+## Step 1 - Configure the application

-Add the following to your Pulumi program below your imports:
+Add the following configuration variables to your Pulumi program below the imports:

 ```python
 config = pulumi.Config()